oc-shopaholic/oc-shopaholic-plugin/README.md

 ## Documentation

-The complete documentation of official ecosystem plugin can be found [here](https://github.com/lovata/oc-shopaholic-plugin/wiki).
+The complete official documentation of the ecosystem can be found [here](https://github.com/lovata/oc-shopaholic-plugin/wiki).

 ## Performance